Surface processes parameters#

 1. icedir is the number of MFD flow directions used to route the ice accumulation into the discharge \(Q\),

-2. eheight and fwidth are the Bahr thickness and width scaling factors in \(H = \mathrm{eheight}\cdot\mathrm{fwidth}\cdot Q^{0.3}\),
+2. eheight and fwidth are the Bahr thickness and width scaling factors in \(H = \mathrm{eheight}\cdot\mathrm{fwidth}\cdot Q^{0.3}\).
+Only their product sets the thickness, so tune eheight * fwidth (the split between them has no separate effect),

 4. slide is the basal-sliding coefficient (Glen sliding law) and glen the Glen sliding exponent \(n\) (usually 3), setting the bounded basal velocity \(u_b \propto H^{n-1}|\nabla s|^{n-1}\nabla s\) that drives abrasion,